mui/material-ui/docs/src/pages/components/toggle-button/toggle-button.md

 # Toggle Buttons

-<p class="description">Toggle buttons can be used to group related options.</p>
+<p class="description">Toggle buttons can be used individually or as a group.</p>

+## Single Toggle Button

+To implement a single Toggle button:

+{{"demo": "pages/components/toggle-button/ToggleButton.js"}}

+## Toggle Button Group

 To emphasize groups of related [Toggle buttons](https://material.io/design/components/buttons.html#toggle-button), a group should share a common container.

-The `ToggleButtonGroup` will control the selected of its child buttons when given its own `value` prop.
+The `ToggleButtonGroup` will control the selected state of its child buttons when given its own `value` prop.

 {{"demo": "pages/components/toggle-button/ToggleButtons.js"}}